-Workers continue providing services during pandemic
+Workers continue to provide services during pandemic

 When many businesses across Kentucky shuttered on March 23 to prevent the spread of COVID-19, lots of Kentuckians still got up every morning and headed to work.
 Yes, doctors, nurses and health care workers were on the front lines fighting the disease caused by the novel coronavirus, but there were other unseen heroes keeping the lights on, the air conditioning units buzzing and critical manufacturing lines running.
 Electricians, lineworkers, welders, plumbers and heating-air conditioning personnel are among those who have worked throughout the pandemic with added safeguards to mitigate this ongoing public health crisis.